Dog

 9. The soil throughout the eastern United States may contain spores that can cause blastomycosis.
 Chances are small that a dog will inhale them, but knowing symptoms gives time for treatment.

-Can I get a refund if my dog does not like the park?
+Can I get a refund if my dog does not like the Off-Leash Dog Area?

-Refunds are not available but we do recommend purchasing a daily permit first to test the parks.
-They are good at all four parks, so start your day early and discover your favorite.
+Refunds are not available but we do recommend purchasing a daily permit first to test the Off-Leash Dog Areas.
+They are good at all five Off-Leash Dog Areas, so start your day early and discover your favorite.

 What if a dog is behaving overly aggressive toward my dog and I don't see the owner?